Adding an Auxiliary Input

 Rear wiring for a Yazaki Connector (interchangeable with the Delphi):

-Here is the body harness connector to accept the original 16 pin XM receiver connector:
+Here is the body harness connector and rear wiring to accept the original 16 pin XM receiver connector:

 And a photo of both connectors: